It’s time for a big presentation! You sit down to create your slides, and…open PowerPoint to a totally blank slate.

 There are a variety of sources for templates online, or perhaps your company has had one custom-created for your team to use.
 Typically, templates can range anywhere from simple blank slides with your company’s logo in the corner, to slightly more useful starting points including a few chart and graph themes, and perhaps a default table that you can copy + paste into your deck, all on top of the default PowerPoint slide layouts for titles, content, and media.

 When we begin creating a presentation for a client, we start with their template, or we create one custom just for their brand.
 This enables us to get both of our teams on the same page (literally), keeping everyone creating consistently-branded slides going forward.
-And, it helps us avoid re(re-re-re)inventing the wheel, translating into faster turnaround times, more efficient work, and substantial cost savings for our clients over time.
+And, it helps you avoid re(re-re-re)inventing the wheel, translating into faster turnaround times, going home at a decent hour, not taking work home with you…sure, it saves time and money, but a good template can change your life.

 What Are PowerPoint Layouts?